battlecode/battlecode21/specs/specs.md

 Any dirt placed on a tile with a **building** will accumulate on that building and eventually bury it, destroying the building.
 Dirt can also be removed from buildings, until there is none left, but after that dirt cannot be taken from that tile.
 The net amount of dirt that must be added to a building before it is destroyed is called the building's **health**.
+When a building is destroyed this way, the dirt that was burying it is added to the now vacant tile, increasing its elevation by an amount equal to the health of the deceased building.

 **Refinery**: takes soup from miners and adds it to the team shared pool, producing pollution.